vitosaravia/cs50/README.md

 # cs50

-"An introduction to programming using Python, a popular language for general- purpose programming, data science, web programming, and more.
+"An introduction to programming using Python, a popular language for general-purpose programming, data science, web programming, and more.

 An introduction to programming using a language called Python.
 Learn how to read and write code as well as how to test and